 Have your car vehicle identification number (VIN) etched on each of the windows.
 Car thieves want an easy deal.
 They don’t want to go to the expense of replacing all the glass that could trace it back to its rightful owner.

-Leave your car in gear with the wheels turned toward the curb, especially if you're parked on a hill.
+Leave your car in gear with the wheels turned toward the kerb, especially if you're parked on a hill.
 This makes it harder for thieves to tow your vehicle.

 Don’t advertise your items.
 Always hide sat-navs or take them into your house.
 Try to remove the sucker pad residue too as this can be a giveaway.
 Never leave anything else that’s portable in sight.